-Thursday, 21 November 2013 Friday, 22 November 2013 Saturday, 23 November 2013 Globalisation and migration confront societies all over the world with pluralising cultural norms and identities.
+Thursday, 17 November 2016 Friday, 18 November 2016 Saturday, 19 November 2016 Globalisation and migration confront societies all over the world with pluralising cultural norms and identities.
 As a result, established values and rules of daily interaction are challenged.
-Combined with the effects of economic crises, such challenges aggravate social tensions and increase negative attitudes towards migrant communities.
+Combined with the effects of economic slow-down, such challenges aggravate social tensions and increase negative attitudes towards migrant communities.
 In current debates, gender roles frequently serve as markers of culture, and gender issues are staged as symbols for incompatible cultural differences.
 This module aims to assess the dynamics of gendering cultural difference and to challenge essentialist interpretations of culture.
 Furthermore, the paradox between the universal claim for equal rights and the cultural rights of minorities will be debated.

-- How can the entanglement of culture, tradition and discrimination against women in contemporary societies be addressed? - What are the political and legal possibilities for empowering women whose human rights are violated in the name of culture, while at the same time respecting the cultural rights of (immigrant) communities? - What do gender studies offer in terms of negotiating gender equality and cultural difference in contemporary societies?
+- How can the imbroglio of culture, tradition and discrimination against women in contemporary societies be disentangled? - What are the political and legal possibilities for empowering women whose human rights are violated in the name of culture, while at the same time respecting the cultural rights of (immigrant) communities? - What do gender studies offer in terms of negotiating gender equality and cultural difference?